Garz4/Garz4/README.md

 ### Hello there! 👋

- - I'm Uriel, a Software Engineer from Mexico 🇲🇽
+ - I'm Uriel, a Software Engineer.
  - Former Software Engineer Intern at [Facebook](https://about.facebook.com/)!
  - He/him/his